sequitur/blotter/README.md

 The other thing you need is to inline the compiled json from your ink story, output by inklecate, into the head of the html file.
 You need a `<script type="application/json" id="storyscript">` tag.
 Blotter looks for those specific attributes.

 Blotter attaches two things to the global `window` object: `story` is the actual Inkjs story object, and can be used to attach events to variable changes within Ink or implement game saving/loading. `blotterStart` is a function that, when called, starts the main blotter UI loop.

+### As an npm module

+You can also use your own bundling/build system (such as browserify, webpack, or brunch) to assemble apps with blotter.
+In that case, you can install blotter from npm as usual, and then in your main script: `const blotter = require('blotter')`. `blotter.start()` starts the main UI loop; `blotter.story` is a reference to the Ink story object.

 ## Additional features